iov-one/docs/docs/weave-tutorial/07-handlers.md

 }
 ```

-First we define what the `CreateBlogHandler` which components it will be operating on. `x.Authenticator` will handle the authentication and `BlogBucket` will be the gateway to the blog data. `CreateBlogHandler` is just a struct to wrap the components that is required to make handler logic work, such as **authentication** and **data access**.
-Authentication is handled by `x.Authenticator` and blog data access is by `BlogBucket` that we defined in previous chapter. `var _ weave.Handler = CreateBlogHandler{}` is just a helper to ensure `CreateBlogHandler` is a `weave.Handler`. `NewCreateBlogHandler` wraps the components and returns the struct.
+First we define what the `CreateBlogHandler` components will contain:

+1. `x.Authenticator` will handle the authentication
+2. `BlogBucket` will be the gateway to the blog data

+`CreateBlogHandler` is a struct to wrap the components that are required to make handler logic work, such as **authentication** and **data access**.
+Authentication is handled by `x.Authenticator` and blog data access is by `BlogBucket` that we defined in previous chapter. `var _ weave.Handler = CreateBlogHandler{}` is a helper to ensure `CreateBlogHandler` is a `weave.Handler`. `NewCreateBlogHandler` wraps the components and returns the struct.

 First of all, we implement the `validate` function that validates the message with static checks: